Friday Football Quiz, episode 67: Can you get 20 correct answers?

 20 questions to help begin the weekend in style!

-Sick of football?
-We thought not, rest is for the weak anyway...

-With the new-look Club World Cup right around the corner, let's get you whipped back into shape with a brand new edition of FourFourTwo's popular end-of-the-week trivia, our Friday Football Quiz.
+On this beautiful Friday, here's a brand new edition of FourFourTwo's popular end-of-the-week trivia test, our Friday Football Quiz.

-20 questions coming right at you, with our latest instalment testing you on Norwich City, Wayne Rooney and Julio Enciso.
-Let's get started, shall we?!
+20 questions coming right at you, with our latest instalment testing you on Romelu Lukaku, club owners, Jamie Vardy and more.
+Let's get started!

-We're now up to episode 67 of our weekly speciality, and if you have missed any of our previous episodes up to this point, you really should hang your head in shame.
+We're now up to episode 68 of our weekly quiz and we've lined up a score of prickly posers for your Friday enjoyment.

 But if you are new around here, here's a gentle reminder on the format.
 You have 20 questions to answer and no time limit in which they need to be answered.